AgilAghamirzayev/ultimate-java-interview-questions/README.md

 ![oop.png](images/oop.png)

-There are 4 pillars of OOPS are:
+There are four pillars of OOPS:

 1. Abstraction
 2. Encapsulation